andreimarcu/linx-client/README.md

 - ```-e 600``` -- Time until file expires in seconds
 - ```-deletekey mysecret``` -- Specify deletion key
 - ```-o``` -- Overwrite file if you have its deletion key
+- ```-c myconfig.json``` -- Use non-default config file (can be useful if using more than one linx-server instance).
+This option will create a config if file does not exist.

 #### Upload from stdin